bbc/tams/docs/adr/0045-flow-init-segments.md

 * place as little burden on implementations as possible with TAMS-specific functionality
 * have no/minimal impact on existing (non-init segment based) implementations
 * re-use existing patterns/functionality where possible/practical
+* maintain, as far as possible, the "independently decodable Objects" property of TAMS
 * allow the use of existing init segment extensions (e.g. C2PA)
 * avoid specifying Flow parameters that are format-specific